srl295/srl295.github.io/source/_posts/g11n-pipeline-ios.md

 ---

-Today we just tagged v1.0 of the [Globalization Pipeline SDK for iOS](https://github.com/IBM-Bluemix/gp-ios-client).
+Yesterday we just tagged v1.0 of the [Globalization Pipeline SDK for iOS](https://github.com/IBM-Bluemix/gp-ios-client).
 What can an iOS client do?
 Well, let’s build a simple app and find out.

 Starting Out
 ==